Mexit/MultiOS-USB/README.md

 - Launch .efi executable files and other bootloaders
 - Boot from .iso files

-## Update:
+## Update MultiOS-USB:

-Add support for new operating systems.
+You can add support for new operating systems.
 There is no need to reinstall!
 All you need to do is download new configuration files by typing:
 ```sh
 $ ./config_updater.sh